FaisalAhmed21/My-Portfolio/README.md

 # My-Portfolio

-A Simple Portfolio app build with Django.
+A Simple Portfolio website build with the help of Django.

 # How to run the Project